Skip to main content

 We, the Japanese people, acting through our duly elected representatives in the National Diet, determined that we shall secure for ourselves and our posterity the fruits of peaceful cooperation with all nations and the blessings of liberty throughout this land, and resolved that never again shall we be visited with the horrors of war through the action of government, do proclaim that sovereign power resides with the people and do firmly establish this Constitution.
 Government is a sacred trust of the people, the authority for which is derived from the people, the powers of which are exercised by the representatives of the people, and the benefits of which are enjoyed by the people.
 This is a universal principle of mankind upon which this Constitution is founded.
 We reject and revoke all constitutions, laws, ordinances, and rescripts in conflict herewith.

-Although stated differently, the Constitution of Japan still institutionalizes the doctrine that the public office is a public trust.
-It's stated differently by focusing on the government is the sacred trust of the Japanese people.
+Although stated differently, the Constitution of Japan still institutionalizes the doctrine that public office is a public trust.
+It states this differently by focusing on the government as the sacred trust of the Japanese people.
 People who still quote Davide on Facebook need to look at the constitutions of other countries

 A person born way before Davide was, already said something similar, and it's Thomas Jefferson.
 Jefferson was a framer of the American Constitution, which has been amended 27 times!
 In Executive Order 12674, we can also read this part proving Davide wrong again: